mowispace/react-native-logs/README.md

 log.silly("message"); // typescript error, "silly" method does not exist
 ```

+If you add `noUncheckedIndexedAccess: true` in your TypeScript configuration file, you MUST define log typing as described above.

 ### Custom transport

 You can write your own transport to send logs to a cloud service, save it in to a database, or do